BWCA Permit Information

 PICKING UP A PERMIT

 All reserved permits must be picked up at the location specified when the reservation was made, or at a Forest Service office issuing station.
 Only the trip leader or alternate trip leaders, specified when the reservation was made, can pick up the permit.
 It is recommended that you list three alternates when you make your reservation - these cannot be added at a later date.
 The person that picks up the permit must stay with the group for the duration of the trip and ensure that they follow all rules and regulations.
 The remaining overnight use fee, if any, will be calculated when the permit is issued based on the group size upon arrival.
 Non-reserved permits, if available, can be picked up at any permit issuing station.
 However, non-Forest Service permit stations may only accept credit cards for payment.
 Only Forest Service offices can accept cash and checks in addition to credit card payments.
 All cards (Interagency Senior/Access Pass Holders, or Seasonal) must be presented at the time of permit pickup to receive a discount, otherwise the full fee will be charged.
-Non-Forest Service permit issuing stations may charge an issuing service fee up to $2 for each overnight permit.
+Non-Forest Service permit issuing stations may charge an issuing service fee for each overnight permit.
 Permits can only be picked up the day before, or the day of entry, by the group leader or alternate leader listed.
 Office hours vary, check with your permit pickup location for their office hours.

 PAYMENTS AND REFUNDS